MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 ## Going further

-This guide demonstrated the basic anatomy of a Progressive Web App and Microsoft PWA development tools including Visual Studio, PWA Builder, and Edge DevTools.
+This guide demonstrated the basic anatomy of a Progressive Web App and Microsoft PWA development tools including Visual Studio, PWA Builder, and Edge (Chromium) DevTools.

-Of course, there's a lot more that goes into [making a great PWA](../progressive-web-apps.md#requirements) beyond what we covered, including responsive design, deep-linking, [cross-browser testing](https://developer.microsoft.com/en-us/microsoft-edge/tools/remote/) and other [best practices](https://sonarwhal.com/) (not to mention *actual* app functionality!), but hopefully this guide gave you a solid introduction of PWA basics and some ideas on getting started.
+Of course, there's a lot more that goes into [making a great PWA](../progressive-web-apps.md#requirements) beyond what we covered, including responsive design, deep-linking, [cross-browser testing](https://developer.microsoft.com/en-us/microsoft-edge/tools/remote/) and other [best practices](https://webhint.io/) (not to mention *actual* app functionality!), but hopefully this guide gave you a solid introduction of PWA basics and some ideas on getting started.
 If you have further questions on PWA development with Windows and/or Visual Studio, please leave a comment!

-Check out our other PWA guides to learn how to increase customer engagement and provide a more seamless, OS-integrated app experience:

- - [**Windows tailoring.**](./windows-features.md) Using simple feature detection, you can progressively enhance your PWA for Windows 10 customers through native Windows Runtime (WinRT) APIs, such as those for customizing Windows **Start** menu tile notifications and taskbar jumplists, and (upon permission) working with user resources, such as photos, music and calendar.

- - [**PWAs in the Microsoft Store.**](./microsoft-store.md) Learn more about the benefits of app store distribution and how to submit your PWA.

-Also be sure to explore the great resources from around the dev community!
+Be sure to explore the great resources from around the dev community!
 [MDN web docs](https://developer.mozilla.org/en-US/Apps/Progressive/) and [Google Developers](https://developers.google.com/web/progressive-web-apps/) have excellent guides on Progressive Web Apps. https://pwa.rocks/ showcases real-world examples of PWAs, and https://hnpwa.com/ compares different frameworks and performance patterns for implementing a sample (*Hacker News* reader) PWA.